hummingbot/hummingbot/documentation/docs/howtousethissite.md

 Refer to the following sections for more details.

 ## For first-time users
-* [Guides](/quickstart): Install Hummingbot and use different strategies to jumpstart your Hummingbot
+* [Guides](/quickstart): Install Hummingbot and use different strategies to jumpstart your Hummingbot, and other useful guides to enhance your Hummingbot management and strategies.

+## For experienced users
 * [Hummingbot Miner Guide](/minerapp): The **official Liquidity Mining app** where you can see real-time rates of return and track your payouts

-## For experienced users
-* [Hummingbot Client Manual](/installation): See how to install Hummingbot in various environments, and all the related parameters for each strategies
+* [Hummingbot Manual](/installation): See how to install Hummingbot in various environments, and all the related parameters for each strategies

 ## For developers